CIS3296SoftwareDesignF21/prj-04-bluetooth-file-sharing/README.md

 ## Project Relevance

-This project will likely include all the education goals.
+This project will touch on many of the education goals for this course.
 The app will make use a of GUI to allow the user to perform various actions.
-Multi-threading and parallelism are important for any application that uses networking to allow app functionality while waiting for responses over a network.
-UML, TDD, object-oriented design, and debugging will all be necessary for a project of this scale and complexity.
+It will utilize multi-threading and parallelism to allow the app to function while performing time consuming network actions.
+UML, TDD, object-oriented design, and debugging will all be utilized as well given the scale of what we are trying to accomplish.

 ## Conceptual Design